ScottPlot/ScottPlot.NET/content/faq/environment/index.md

 ### Automated Conversion with Python

 The processes above may be automated using [this python script](convert-vs2017.py) contributed by Lennox808 from the [ScottPlot Discord](/discord).
 It is not officially supported, but still seems quite useful.

+### ScottPlot 5

+ScottPlot5 is being actively developed.
+Although it is intended to be used with the latest version of Visual Studio, [issue #2233](https://github.com/ScottPlot/ScottPlot/issues/2233) has notes and code describing how to get it to build with older tools.